matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-install.md

 * `npm install [<@scope>/]<name>@<version range>`:

     Install a version of the package matching the specified version range.
-This will follow the same rules for resolving dependencies described in [`package.json`](/configuring-npm/package-json).
+This will follow the same rules for resolving dependencies described in [`package: An Amazing Project.json`](/configuring-npm/package-json).

     Note that most version ranges must be put in quotes so that your shell will treat it as a single argument.